 The Profiling Run request details are stored in Profile Production Run.
 The run itself will be carried out in batch mode, as described in the Event Description.
 As an integral part of the run function I0025B Produce Profile Reports will be invoked automatically to record the standing data at the time of the run and the results produced.
 Subsequently I0008B Automatic Daily Profile File Extraction will be invoked automatically.

 Whilst the run is taking place and the reports generated users will be prevented from changing the standing data that are read by the process.
 This ensures that the data extracted for the reports matches the data used in the run.

+An additional flat file is generated as a result of the daily profile production run, which contains the time pattern states determined for the dummy SSCs received from the Distributor in the LLF/SSC Mapping Data file.
+The time pattern states are determined based on the start time and end time of the respective Time Pattern Regime Ids for a particular settlement date.

 Processing Description